Assemblies of God in New Zealand: Leadership

-From 1927 until 1944 the AoG leadership body was called the General Council (or the General Council Executive).
+From 1927 until 1944 the Assemblies of God is New Zealand leadership body was called the General Council (or the General Council Executive).
 From then until 1997 it was called the Executive Council.
 It was then renamed the Executive Presbytery.
 Originally the leader of this body was simply referred to as Chairman.
 In 1962 the title of the Leader of the Council was changed to General Superintendent.

-National Conference

-The A/G New Zealand holds an annual National Conference that bi-annually includes a General Council meeting.
-Here is the recorded history of these national gatherings.

-The 2020 and 2021 National Conferences were cancelled due to the global COVID-19 pandemic.
-These conferences were originally scheduled to be held at Church Unlimited in Auckland.
+The following individuals have served as the Leader of the Assemblies of God in New Zealand: